Menu Close

 Unlike the bigger coffee producers in Africa, the coffees produced in Kenya are still 100% hand-picked, ensuring only the best quality — which explains why they produce less, and which is also why they are the coffees of choice for the international market.

-The different stages of coffee berries.
+The different stages of coffee bean maturity.

 The right stage to be harvested.